slowy07/luna/CONTRIBUTING.md

 note: make sure the message included in the commit message is summarized, like so

 - ❌ feat: test_x.py
-- ✅ feat: added a unittest for algorithm x
+- ✅ feat: adding changes for ``file.py`` and create some change on ...

 #### breaking changes!
 if you made a breaking changes, make sure to add `BREAKING CHANGE:` in the footer,\